jhpyle/docassemble/_docs/modifiers.md

 Another way of changing the order of precedence is to use the [`order` initial block].

+# <a name="if"></a>Putting conditions on whether a question is applicable

+If you have multiple [`question`]s in your interview that define a given variable, you can tell **docassemble** under what conditions a given question may be asked.
+You do so by using the `if` modifier.

+{% include side-by-side.html demo="if" %}

+Here's how this works:

+* The [`mandatory`] question requires a definition of `answer`, so the interview looks for blocks that offer to define `answer`.
+* The interview considers asking the "What is 2+2?" question.
+It considers this question first because it appears last in the [YAML] source.
+* This question has a condition, so the interview evaluates the [Python expression].
+However, the expression depends on the variable `user_intelligence`, which is undefined, so the interview asks a question to determine that value of this variable.
+* When the user answers the `user_intelligence` question, the interview tries to ask the `mandatory` question again, then looks for a definition of `answer`, then considers asking the "What is 2+2?" question, then evaluates the `if` expression.
+* If the expression evaluates to true, then the interview asks "What is 2+2?"
+* If the expression evaluates to false, then the interview skips the question and moves on to the "What is the square root of 50% of 32?" question.
+It evaluates the `if` statement, and will ask the question if the expression evaluates to true.

+The content of the `if` modifier must be a [Python expression] or a list of [Python expression]s.
+If a list of expressions is provided, each expression must evaluate to true in order for the question to be asked.

+# <a name="scan for variables"></a>Turn off variable scanning

+By default, **docassemble** looks at every block in your interview and automatically discerns what variables each block is capable of setting.
+Then, when it is running the interview, if it encounters an undefined variable it goes through all the blocks that are capable of defining the variable.
+As discussed above, if there are multiple blocks that are capable of defining a variable, it tries the ones that are later in the file first, unless an [`order` initial block] or a [`supersedes` modifier] alters that order.

+Sometimes, however, a block that **docassemble** tries to use to define a variable is one that you don't **docassemble** to even consider when looking for a way to define a variable.

+This is particularly likely to happen when you have code that changes the values of previously-defined variables.

+For example, in this interview, the intention is that:

+* A variable is gathered from the user
+* The variable is reported back to the user
+* Then variable is changed through code
+* The variable is reported to the user again.

+{% include side-by-side.html demo="scan-for-variables-original" %}

+However, this interview does something the author did not intend: when it goes looking for a definition for `best_color`, the first thing it does is run the [`mandatory`] code block that depends on `time_of_day`.
+So the first question that gets asked is `time_of_day`, not `best_color`.
+"Ugh!" the author thinks, "that's not what I wanted!
+I only wanted that mandatory code block to be run later in the interview."

+To fix this problem, the author can modify the code block with `scan for variables: False`:

+{% include side-by-side.html demo="scan-for-variables" %}

+Now, when **docassemble** goes searching for a block that will define `best_color`, it will disregard the [`code`] block that depends on `time_of_day`.

+This modifier can be used on any block that sets variables to make it effectively "invisible" to **docassemble**'s automatic logic.
+If a block is marked with `scan for variables: False`, the [`event`] and [`sets`] modifiers will still be effective, so you can use them to explicitly indicate that a block should be tried when the interview needs a definition of a particular variable.

+In this variation of the interview, for example, we first want to gather `best_color` from the user.
+Then we want to determine `best_thing` based on the time of day, and we want a side effect of setting `best_thing` to be setting `best_color` to something different.

+{% include side-by-side.html demo="scan-for-variables-sets" %}

+If we did not use `scan for variables: False`, then the interview would never ask the user for `best_color`; the [`code`] block would have been used to get an initial definition of `best_color`.
+But by turning off automatic variable scanning and explicitly indicating that the [`code`] block should only be used for determining the definition of `best_thing`, we were able to get the interview to behave the way we wanted it to.

+# <a name="sets"></a>Specifying which variables a block `sets`

+As discussed in the previous section, **docassemble** looks at every block in your interview and tries to discern what variables each block is capable of setting.
+However, sometimes it is not able to determine this correctly.

+For example, if you have a [`code`] block that uses a method to set an attribute on an object, **docassemble** will not be able to see that the code block is capable of setting the attribute.
+Here is one such [`code`] block:

+{% highlight yaml %}
+---
+code: |
+  user.initializeAttribute('allergies', DAList)
+---
+{% endhighlight %}

+If you want **docassemble** to run this [`code`] block when it needs a definition of `user.allergies`, then you need to add a `sets` modifier:

+{% highlight yaml %}
+---
+sets: user.allergies
+code: |
+  user.initializeAttribute('allergies', DAList)
+---
+{% endhighlight %}

+You can also give `sets` a list of variables:

+{% highlight yaml %}
+---
+sets:
+  - user.allergies
+  - user.skills
+code: |
+  user.initializeAttribute('allergies', DAList)
+  user.initializeAttribute('skills', DAList)
+---
+{% endhighlight %}

 # <a name="comment"></a>Hidden `comment`s

 To make a note to yourself about a question, which will not be seen by